Connecting Git Repository

 Step 5: Copy Your Repository URL

-After adding the SSH key to your Git provider, you need to copy your repository URL:
+For SSH key-based connections, after adding the SSH key to your Git provider, you need to copy your repository URL:

 - Navigate to your repository on GitHub, GitLab, or Bitbucket.